 In the name of Allah, the Gracious, the Merciful

-Abortion is unlawful in every stage of pregnancy, from conception until birth, except in the most extraordinary circumstances.
-Scholars have noted important exceptions, such as in the case that the developing pregnancy would threaten the mother’s life.
+Abortion is forbidden in Islam during every stage of pregnancy, from conception until birth, except for a legitimate need and within precise limits.
+Scholars have noted important exceptions, such as in the rare case that the developing pregnancy would threaten the mother’s life.

 وَلَا تَقْتُلُوا أَوْلَادَكُمْ خَشْيَةَ إِمْلَاقٍ ۖ نَّحْنُ نَرْزُقُهُمْ وَإِيَّاكُمْ ۚ إِنَّ قَتْلَهُمْ كَانَ خِطْئًا كَبِيرًا